raplayer/nanotimeparse/README.md

 	-s	INT or FLOAT	time slice in (minutes)
 	-p	INT or FLOAT	period of time to slice up since start of sequencing run (minutes)

+### Memory Considerations

+When running nanotimeparse, each thread requires ~1/2 the size of your input fastq file in memory.

+For Example:

+	`nanotimeparse.sh -t 10 -i sample.fastq -s 1 -p 5`

+	If input (-i) sample.fastq is 1.0GB, each thread requires ~0.5GB memory.

+	Since we're running with 10 threads, the entire run will require ~5GB memory to complete sucessfully.

 ## Dependencies